hiteshcmonga/SOFIE-Internship-work/README.md

 )

 ## Verifiable credentials Part (tested on local machine)
 Verifiable credentials implementation using ```bash vc-js```and other libraries.
 Issuer and subject are being considered different entities so as to facilitate the required implementation of credentials.
 A customised documentLoader has been made to derefence the required URLs.
-Verifiable credential has been signed using  ```bash jsonld-signatures``` and it is verified against the issuer suite and the Verifiable presentations take both the arrays of ```bash issuer_suite``` and ```bash subject_suite```.
+Verifiable credential has been signed using  ```jsonld-signatures``` and it is verified against the issuer suite and the Verifiable presentations take both the arrays of ```issuer_suite``` and ``` subject_suite```.

 <b>Libraries used:</b>
 - [nacl did resolver and manager](https://github.com/uport-project/nacl-did)